sudoskys/StableDiffusionBook/docs/paint/WebUi/base.en.md

 A low `denoising` means that the original image is corrected, while a high `denoising` is not as relevant to the original image.
 Generally speaking, the threshold is around 0.7, above which it is largely irrelevant, and below 0.3 it is slightly modified.

+In practice, the number of step = Denoising strength * Sampling Steps.

 ## Prompt editing